West Kensington: Education

 West Kensington once had on its fringes the dominating presence of a terracotta cluster of Neo Gothic buildings amid lush playing fields, of St Paul's School backing onto the Talgarth Road, between 1884 and 1968.
 It has since migrated to its fifth set of buildings now south of the Thames river in Barnes, since it left, centuries ago, the old cathedral cloister in the City of London.
 A junior feeder school which moved with it, was the preparatory Colet Court, started in Edith Road in 1881, then on Hammersmith Road and is now renamed St Paul's Juniors in Barnes.
 Part of the old St Paul's site in Hammersmith is occupied by one of four campuses of the FE Ealing, Hammersmith and West London College, and by the Parayhouse Educational facility.
 West Kensington has two St James Independent Schools, for juniors and senior girls.
 Fulham Boys School, a new independent school, has been temporarily housed in a former Local education authority special school on Mund Street W14, while the Fulham Police station site off Fulham Broadway becomes the school's new premises.

 The London Academy of Music and Dramatic Art (LAMDA), one of UK's leading theatre schools, moved in 2005 into the former premises of the Royal Ballet School at 153-155 Talgarth Road, after years in Earl's Court.

 Religion

 Despite its name, the church of St Andrew's, Fulham Fields is located in West Kensington.
 It was built by Newman and Billing in 1873, consecrated in 1874, and enlarged by Aston Webb and Ingress Bell in 1894.

 West Kensington's main parish church, St Mary's, is located in Hammersmith Road, near the junction with Edith Road.
 The original church building was built in 1813 and given its own parish in 1836.
 In June 1944 the church building was completely destroyed by a V1 flying bomb.
 The present church building dates from the 1960s.

+Politics

+West Kensington is part of the West Kensington ward for elections to Hammersmith and Fulham London Borough Council.